 Trump's twitter blast at Nordstrom for dropping Ivanka Trump's line of fashion.
 Nordstrom stock immediately took a dive and then rallied by more than 4% after Trump's tweet.
 Think about it.
-Nordstrom discontinued an unprofitable line of fashion (for whatever reason).
+Nordstrom discontinued an unsuccessful line of fashion (for whatever reason).
 So why would that be negative for its stock?
 Intra-day traders who spotted the tweet waited for the fallout and traded the day's trajectory made a meal out of it.

 In a few words, when Trump's tweets are a belly laugh and the immediate market reaction is that the stock tanks that is often a buying opportunity for quick and nimble traders sitting on hot money and hunting for a trading opportunity.

 When Trump tweets, sends out memos and even signs executive orders that are off the spectrum don't take it literally.
 We now live in a rather bizarre era where we need to reconcile surrealism (a movement that began in the 1920s) with realism(what actually happens).